Michael-Faulkner/2021-msia423-faulkner-michael-project/README.md

 │   ├── static/                       <- CSS, JS files that remain static │   ├── templates/                    <- HTML (or other code) that is templated and changes based on a set of inputs │   ├── boot.sh                       <- Start up script for launching app in Docker container.
+│   ├── setup.sh                      <- Start up script for setting up database and downloading raw data.
+│   ├── Dockerfile_Setup              <- Dockerfile for building image to run setup
+│   ├── Dockerfile_Pipeline           <- Dockerfile for building image to run model pipeline
-│   ├── Dockerfile                    <- Dockerfile for building image to run app
+│   ├── Dockerfile_App                <- Dockerfile for building image to run app
 │
 ├── config                            <- Directory for configuration files │   ├── local/                        <- Directory for keeping environment variables and other local configurations that *do not sync** to Github
 │   ├── logging/                      <- Configuration of python loggers
 │   ├── flaskconfig.py                <- Configurations for Flask API
+│   ├── config.yaml                   <- Configurations setup and model pipeline
 │
 ├── data                              <- Folder that contains data used or generated.
-Only the external/ and sample/ subdirectories are tracked by git.
-│   ├── external/                     <- External data sources, usually reference data,  will be synced with git │   ├── sample/                       <- Sample data used for code development and testing, will be synced with git │
+│   ├── raw/                          <- Raw data sources, downloaded from the internet or S3
+│   ├── processed/                    <- Processed raw data sources
+│   ├── results/                      <- Model results
+│
 ├── deliverables/                     <- Any white papers, presentations, final work products that are presented or delivered to a stakeholder
 │